BryceRussell/astro-minecraft-theme/src/pages/docs/how-it-all-works.md

 #### Blocks

 Blocks textures are stored in the `./public/imgs/blocks` folder.
-All textures from this folder are parsed into classes like `bg-{filename}`, to add blocks to the theme just add a texture to the block folder
+All textures from this folder are parsed into classes like `bg-block-{filename}`, to add blocks to the theme just add a texture to the block folder

 #### Items